-- i.
-Is currently subject to court supervision or was previously subject to court supervision in an abuse and neglect case - Court document showing student is currently the subject of an open abuse and neglect case43 or was previously the subject of an abuse and neglect case in the District of Columbia or any other jurisdiction; documentation should include student's name and court case number. - Record from student's case worker or social worker; documentation should include student's name, court case number, and name and contact information of case worker or social worker.
-Acceptable records include, but are not limited to, emails, letters, memos, or other correspondence. - Confirmation from OSSE, in response to data request, that student currently is or has previously been affiliated with DYRS and/or CFSA. - Completed Form 2: written attestation from a legal, social service, or other professional attesting that student is currently subject to court supervision or was previously subject to court supervision in an abuse and neglect case. - ii.
-Has been adjudicated neglected by a court in the District of Columbia or another jurisdiction; this risk factor includes but is not limited to student's current or former placement in foster care
+i.
+Is currently subject to court supervision or was previously subject to court supervision in an abuse and neglect case

+- Court document showing student is currently the subject of an open abuse and neglect case54 or was previously the subject of an abuse and neglect case in the District of Columbia or any other jurisdiction; documentation should include student's name and court case number. - Record from student's case worker or social worker; documentation should include student's name, court case number, and name and contact information of case worker or social worker.
+Acceptable records include, but are not limited to, emails, letters, memos, or other correspondence. - Confirmation from OSSE, in response to data request, that student currently is or has previously been affiliated with DYRS and/or CFSA. - Completed Form 2: written attestation from a legal, social service, or other professional attesting that student is currently subject to court supervision or was previously subject to court supervision in an abuse and neglect case.

-43 A student will be considered to have an open abuse and neglect case if the student is currently the subject of an abuse or neglect case that has not been dismissed or closed.
+54 A student will be considered to have an open abuse and neglect case if the student is currently the subject of an abuse or neglect case that has not been dismissed or closed.

-- Court document from the District of Columbia or another jurisdiction showing that the court has made a finding of neglect; documentation should include student's name and court case number and reference to either the neglect adjudication or any post-adjudication disposition or permanency plan including protective supervision, third-party placement, commitment, foster care placement, custody determination, guardianship, or adoption. - Record from student's case worker or social worker; documentation should include student's name, court case number, name and contact information of case worker or social worker and reference to either the neglect adjudication or any post-adjudication disposition or permanency plan including protective supervision, third-party placement, commitment, foster care placement, custody determination, guardianship, or adoption.
+- ii.
+Has been adjudicated neglected by a court in the District of Columbia or another jurisdiction; this risk factor includes but is not limited to student's current or former placement in foster care - Court document from the District of Columbia or another jurisdiction showing that the court has made a finding of neglect; documentation should include student's name and court case number and reference to either the neglect adjudication or any post-adjudication disposition or permanency plan including protective supervision, third-party placement, commitment, foster care placement, custody determination, guardianship, or adoption. - Record from student's case worker or social worker; documentation should include student's name, court case number, name and contact information of case worker or social worker and reference to either the neglect adjudication or any post-adjudication disposition or permanency plan including protective supervision, third-party placement, commitment, foster care placement, custody determination, guardianship, or adoption.
 Acceptable records include, but are not limited to, emails, letters, memos, or other correspondence. - Record that caregiver of student currently receives or has received foster care or adoption subsidy payments for student.
 Documentation should show student's name.
 Acceptable records include, but are not limited to, annual benefits notification, receipt from payment, notification of payment, or approval letter for foster care or adoption subsidy payments. - Completed Form 2: written attestation from a legal, social services or other professional attesting that the student has been adjudicated neglected by a court of law. - Confirmation from OSSE, in response to data request, that student is currently or has been affiliated with CFSA. - iii.
-Regardless of court involvement, is currently receiving or has received services through DC's Child and Family Services Agency (CFSA) or a comparable agency in a different jurisdiction as a result of allegations of abuse or neglect44 - Record from agency case worker or social worker regarding services provided to student and/or student's then-current parent or caregiver.
+Regardless of court involvement, is currently receiving or has received services through DC's Child and Family Services Agency (CFSA) or a comparable agency in a different jurisdiction as a result of allegations of abuse or neglect55 - Record from agency case worker or social worker regarding services provided to student and/or student's then-current parent or caregiver.
 Documentation should include student's name, reference to types of services provided and dates of services, and name and contact information of case worker or social worker.
-Acceptable records include, but are not limited to, emails, letters, memos or other correspondence. - h.
-Has a parent45 who is either currently detained in an adult correctional facility subject to pending criminal charges or who is currently incarcerated or has previously been incarcerated in an adult correctional facility as a result of criminal conviction.
+Acceptable records include, but are not limited to, emails, letters, memos or other correspondence.

-44 Mere investigation of an allegation of child abuse and neglect, without further substantiation or services, is insufficient under this risk factor.
+55 Mere investigation of an allegation of child abuse and neglect, without further substantiation or services, is insufficient under this risk factor.